 Can this method be applied to any other systems?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Filipa Santos: The techniques presented can be applied to any two or three components known to interact to form a DES.
+This is a general methodology for the preparation of Deep Eutectic Systems, in which no chemical reaction is involved.___________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 How would you expect an individual who has never performed this technique to struggle?